 There is a saying “Persistence is like wrestling a Gorilla, you don’t give up when you’re tired, you only give up when that Gorilla is tired.”
 There is no place this persistence is most rewarding than on the knees of prayer, no battlefield victory is more certain than on the throne of Grace, no campaign where we are assured of strength, power, and ultimate triumph than in the prayer closet.

 Prayer is NOT submitting your wish list to God but it is for reporting for duty in total surrender.
 Prayer is more than just a petition but also is an intercession on behalf of others.
-Prayer is submission, confession, praise and thanksgiving.
+Prayer is submission, confession, praise, and thanksgiving.
 You will start to understand your own motives in prayer if God answers your prayer specifically, then you had to give up that very thing He granted you when He answered your prayer.
+To pray rightly is to pray for God to manifest and magnify His Glory and Power in our lives.
 If you should forget everything in this post, please remember this above all else:

 “God is no man’s debtor”